Nabil-Carel/composite/README.md

 5. **Code Reuse and Performance Gains:** Identical calls can be reused within a composite request.
 6. **Scalable and Maintainable:** Add composite support with a single annotation.

+## FAQ

+### Why not just use GraphQL?

+GraphQL requires rewriting your entire API surface with schemas and resolvers.
+This library works with your existing REST endpoints - just add one annotation.
+No learning curve for teams already comfortable with REST, and no migration effort for existing controllers.

+### Why not write service layer methods instead?

+Service layers create backend-specific aggregations for single use cases.
+Tomorrow your frontend needs a different data combination, so you write another service method.
+Then another.
+This library lets the **frontend decide** what data combinations it needs without requiring backend changes - no more anticipating every possible data composition.

+### What about Salesforce's Composite API?

+This **is** Salesforce's approach, adapted for Spring Boot.
+You don't need a Salesforce license or ecosystem - it works with your existing Spring controllers using familiar Spring patterns.

+### When should I NOT use this?

+- **Simple, independent requests** that don't depend on each other - regular parallel HTTP calls are simpler
+- **Long-running processes** that should be asynchronous or queued
+- **Complex business workflows** that need custom transaction logic or rollback handling

+### Can I nest composite requests?

+No, composite requests cannot include calls to `/api/composite/execute` to prevent infinite recursion and system instability.

+### Is there a limit on batch size?

+Yes, there's a configurable maximum number of sub-requests per composite call to prevent resource exhaustion.
+Large batches should be split into smaller composite requests.

+### How does this handle request/response size limits?

+Composite requests are subject to normal Spring Boot request size limits (`server.servlet.max-request-size`).
+Large batches with big payloads may need to be split into smaller composite requests to stay within these limits.

+### Does this work with Spring WebFlux or other Java frameworks?

+No, this library is designed specifically for Spring Boot applications using Spring Web MVC (`spring-boot-starter-web`).
+It relies on servlet-based request dispatching and Spring Boot's auto-configuration.
+Spring WebFlux (reactive) support would require a completely different implementation approach and isn't currently planned.

+### What happens if one request in the batch fails?

+You get partial results with detailed status information for each sub-request.
+Failed requests don't cause the entire batch to fail - you receive all successful results along with error details for any failures.
+There's no automatic rollback (transaction support is planned for future releases).

 ## Project Structure

 - `src/main/java/com/example/composite/` — Main application code